Neural Concatenative Singing Voice Conversion: Rethinking Concatenation-Based Approach for One-Shot Singing Voice Conversion: Abstract

 \section{Abstract}

-Any-to-any singing voice conversion is confronted with a significant challenge of ``timbre leakage'' issue caused by inadequate disentanglement between the content and the speaker timbre.
-To address this issue, this study introduces a novel neural concatenative singing voice conversion (NeuCoSVC) framework.
-The NeuCoSVC framework comprises a self-supervised learning (SSL) representation extractor, a neural harmonic signal generator, and a waveform synthesizer.
-Specifically, the SSL extractor condenses the audio into a sequence of fixed-dimensional SSL features.
-The harmonic signal generator produces both raw and filtered harmonic signals as the pitch information by leveraging a linear time-varying (LTV) filter.
-Finally, the audio generator reconstructs the audio waveform based on the SSL features, as well as the harmonic signals and the loudness information.
-During inference, the system performs voice conversion by substituting source SSL features with their nearest counterparts from a matching pool, which comprises SSL representations extracted from the target audio, while the raw harmonic signals and the loudness are extracted from the source audio and are kept unchanged.
-Since the utilized SSL features in the conversion stage are directly from the target audio, the proposed framework has great potential to address the ``timbre leakage'' issue caused by previous disentanglement-based approaches.
-Experimental results confirm that the proposed system delivers much better performance than the speaker embedding approach (disentanglement-based) in the context of one-shot SVC across intra-language, cross-language, and cross-domain evaluations.
+Any-to-any singing voice conversion (SVC) is confronted with the challenge of ``timbre leakage'' issue caused by inadequate disentanglement between the content and the speaker timbre.
+To address this issue, this study introduces NeuCoSVC, a novel neural concatenative SVC framework.
+It consists of a self-supervised learning (SSL) representation extractor, a neural harmonic signal generator, and a waveform synthesizer.
+The SSL extractor condenses audio into fixed-dimensional SSL features, while the harmonic signal generator leverages linear time-varying filters to produce both raw and filtered harmonic signals for pitch information.
+The synthesizer reconstructs waveforms using SSL features, harmonic signals, and loudness information.
+During inference, voice conversion is performed by substituting source SSL features with their nearest counterparts from a matching pool which comprises SSL features extracted from the reference audio, while preserving raw harmonic signals and loudness from the source audio.
+By directly utilizing SSL features from the reference audio, the proposed framework effectively resolves the ``timbre leakage" issue caused by previous disentanglement-based approaches.
+Experimental results demonstrate that the proposed NeuCoSVC system outperforms the disentanglement-based speaker embedding approach in one-shot SVC across intra-language, cross-language, and cross-domain evaluations.